-The two ten-segment meters for the mic/guitar inputs show input levels from -42 to -1 in the first column of LEDs, plus an additional range in a second column from zero to +12 dB (plus clip).
-Both inputs are equipped with V-Limit[TM], a hardware limiter.
+All eight inputs are equipped with V-Limit[TM], a hardware limiter.
 With the limiter turned off, signals that hit zero or above will clip (a hard digital clip).
-However, with V-Limit turned on, signals can go as high as +12 dB above zero with no digital clipping.
+However, with V-Limit enabled, signals can go as high as +12 dB above zero with no digital clipping.
 If the signal then goes above +12 dB, it will clip, even with V-Limit engaged.
 In either case, the clip LED (above +12) will illuminate.
-For further information about V-Limit, as well as another feature called Soft Clip, see "Overload protection (mic/guitar inputs only)" on page 83.